 I would then repeat this process around 2 or 3 times per day, and that went on for around 2 weeks.
 What is a cold compress? this is a tough or thick piece of cotton that is used to apply pressure to a wound or stop bleeding.

-In the case of dogs, this is used for after surgery to apply cold pressure to affected areas.
-It’s important for your dog to have a good nights sleep after such traumatic experiences.
+In the case of dogs, this is used after surgery to apply cold pressure to affected areas.
+It’s important for your dog to have a good night’s sleep after such traumatic experiences.

 I made sure to have Toots fully equipt with bedding and warm covers to ensure he was comfy.
-The BigBarker orthopedic dog bed did just fine for him.
+The BigBarker orthopedic dog bed (Link to Amazon) did just fine for him.
 He was able to get the support needed to heal in the fastest time.

 5. It is NOT a race